HL7/fhir-saner/input/pagecontent/technology_environment.md

 ## Systems Having Clinical Data
-Systems in this category have access to some or all of the health records (problems, medications, lab results, procedures, etc) for a patient, and so can often provide information indicating COVID-19 positive or suspected patients, as well as associated problems, patient demographics, and patient acuity (severity of illness) data.
+Systems in this category have access to some or all of the health records (problems, medications, lab results, procedures, etc.) for a patient, and so can often provide information indicating COVID-19 positive or suspected patients, as well as associated problems, patient demographics, and patient acuity (severity of illness) data.